openvmp/openvmp-models/README.md

-# CAD models for OpenVMP robots [WORK-IN-PROGRESS]
+# CAD models for [OpenVMP robots](https://github.com/openvmp/openvmp/) [WORK-IN-PROGRESS]

+This package is an optinal part of [the OpenVMP project](https://github.com/openvmp/openvmp).
+It is only required for hardware design and manufacturing/assembly activities.

 ## Introduction